10mi2/api-gateway-publisher/README.md

 # api-gateway-publisher
 Publish your API Gateway Microservice Swagger documentation to users who you don't want logging in to your aws console.
-Creates a Swagger UI front end and a dropdown for each service you configure.
+Creates a Swagger UI boilerplate front end and a dropdown for each service you configure.

 ## What is this tool for
 The API Gateway can import and export swagger documents to utilize for internal routing and documenations.
 This tool takes the export of api gateway swagger json files and packages them with a swagger UI along with a cloudformation template to publish a static website of your documentation.

 ## Config requirements
 There are three ways to define an OpenAPI spec you want included in your docs service:
-- By Cloudformation Stack Name
+- By Cloudformation Stack Name and ApiGateway LogicalName (See Example)
-    - This requires an output in the template named `ServiceApiId` exists in the stack outputs section
 - By API Gateway ID
 - By Hosted URL source